Hitchwiki/hitchwiki/INSTALL.md

 - clone the Hitchwiki repository to `/home/hitchwiki/src`
 - copy `configs/settings.yml` to `~/src/configs/` (make sure it exists)

-2. `setup_hitchwiki.sh`: Next ssh to the target and execute `~/src/scripts/setup_hitchwiki.sh` (fastest).
+2. `setup_hitchwiki.sh` (remote): Next ssh to the target and execute `~/src/scripts/setup_hitchwiki.sh` (fastest).
 For more than one remote you can take advantage of ansible's parallelization to manage multiple targets at the same time.
-Add desired hosts to the group `[hitchwiki]` in `hosts` (local) and run `~/src/scripts/setup_hitchwiki.sh` or
+This is slower depending on your connection speed.
+Add desired hosts to the group `[hitchwiki]` in `hosts` (local) and run `./scripts/setup_hitchwiki.sh` (local) or
 ```bash
 cd scripts/ansible
 ansible-playbook hitchwiki.yml
 ```

-3. `update.sh`: If you already deployed several machines and want to update them, run `scripts/update.sh` locally or
+3. `update.sh`: This is run by the update.
+If you want to update again later, run `scripts/update.sh` locally or
 ```bash
 cd scripts/ansible
 ansible-playbook update.yml
 ```
+This will run `git pull` and several Mediawiki maintenance tasks.
 Because of mediawiki's poor error handling, this script cannot not run twice without errors.

-4. rerun chapters: If you later want to rerun the whole process, or parts of it, read on.
-Usually passed chapters will be skipped on reruns.
-If you want to repeat some tasks, you need to know, how ansible know, if a chapter can be skipped (see `scripts/ansible/roles/hitchwiki/tasks/status.yml`).
-Depending of what to do again run:
+4. rerun chapters: If you want to rerun the whole process, or parts of it, read on.
+Usually passed chapters will be skipped on reruns. `scripts/ansible/roles/status/tasks/main.yml` executes `scripts/status.sh` and reads the created `/etc/facts.d/state.yml` to decide, which chapters to skip.
+To trick it, run
 - system: `rm -r /etc/ansible/facts.d`
 - db: `service mariadb stop`
 - web: `apache2ctl stop`